-Tables 3.1 and 3.2 show the specific categories that have been assigned to each site allocation and policy.
+Tables 3.1 and 3.2 show the specific categories that have been assigned to each policy.
 Categories B, C and D have not been used in this instance.
 It is acknowledged that this exercise is subject to value judgements associated with all environmental assessments and although guided by criteria is still subjective.